MarchesaLore/CSSAnimations4Layers/README.md

   }
 ````

-first animation is just opacity: Animation 1
+The first animation is just opacity: Animation 1
+Here you can see the animation in CodePen:
 https://codepen.io/marchesinlorena/pen/OJjjBjv

-second animation has movement and opacity: Animation 2
+The second animation has movement and opacity: Animation 2
+Here you can see the animation in CodePen:
 https://codepen.io/marchesinlorena/pen/wvqqYqX